-If the weather is nice, why not head to the beach for the day?
+If the weather is nice and you’re looking for some staycation ideas, why not head to the beach for the day?
 Even if the water is not warm enough to swim, it’s still fun to catch some sun.
 Here are some of my favorite activities to do at the beach:

 - Have a treasure hunt

 - Fly a kite

 - Play boardgames

 - Have a BBQ or picnic

 If painting isn’t your cup of tea, why not have a craft night instead!
 Keep the craft ideas simple to make sure everyone can have a fun time.
 Here are a few ideas to get you brainstorming:

 - Bath bombs